Gregory E. Maggs

 2000 H Street, NW Washington DC 20052

-He was a member of the full-time faculty of the George Washington University Law School faculty from 1993 until his judicial appointment in 2018.
-He served as the Interim Dean of the law school from 2010-2011 and from 2013-2014, as the Senior Associate Dean for Academic Affairs from 2008-2010, as the co-director of the law school's National Security and U.S. Foreign Relations LLM program from 2010-2018.
-By vote of the graduating class, he received the law school's Distinguished Faculty Service Award in 1997, 1998, 2004, 2005, 2011, 2012, 2013, 2014, and 2015.
-In 2012, the university gave him the George Washington Award for outstanding service.
-He was named the Arthur Selwyn Miller Research Professor of Law in 2017.
+A graduate of Harvard College and Harvard Law School, he was a member of GW’s full-time faculty from 1993 to 2018.
+He served as the Interim Dean twice, Senior Associate Dean for Academic Affairs, co-director of the National Security and U.S. Foreign Relations LLM program, and Arthur Selwyn Miller Research Professor of Law.
+By votes of graduating classes, he received the law school's Distinguished Faculty Service Award in 1997, 1998, 2004, 2005, 2011, 2012, 2013, 2014, and 2015, and the Distinguished Adjunct Teaching Award in 2020 and 2025.
+In 2012, he was given the George Washington Award for outstanding service to the University.

-Judge Maggs is a graduate of Harvard College and Harvard Law School.
-He was a law clerk for Justices Clarence Thomas (1991-1992) and Anthony M. Kennedy (1989-1990) of the U.S. Supreme Court and for the late Judge Joseph T. Sneed of the U.S. Court of Appeals for the Ninth Circuit (1988-1989).
-He also taught for two years as an assistant professor at the University of Texas School of Law.
-His other experience includes service as a special master for the U.S. Supreme Court, a consultant to Independent Counsel Kenneth Starr in the Whitewater Investigation, and an assistant to the late Hon.
-Robert H. Bork in private practice and research.
-He is a member of the American Law Institute and was formerly a member of the Advisory Board for the Heritage Foundation's Center for Legal and Judicial Studies.
+Judge Maggs previously was a law clerk for Justices Clarence Thomas, Justice Anthony M. Kennedy, and Judge Joseph T. Sneed.
+He was also an assistant professor at the University of Texas School of Law, a special master for the U.S. Supreme Court, a consultant for Independent Counsel Kenneth Starr, and an assistant to retired Judge Robert H. Bork at the American Enterprise Institute.
+He is a member of the American Law Institute and a former member of the Advisory Board for the Heritage Foundation’s Center for Legal and Judicial Studies.

-Judge Maggs served in the U.S. Army Reserve, Judge Advocate General's Corps, from 1990 until 2018.
-He retired in the rank of Colonel upon his appointment to the Court of Appeals for the Armed Forces.
-He was assigned as a trial or appellate military judge from 2007 until 2017.
-He is a graduate of the U.S. Army War College, the Joint and Combined Warfighting School, the Military Judge Course, the Command and General Staff Course, the Judge Advocate Officer Advanced and Basic Courses, the Air Assault School, and the Infantry Weapons Specialist Course.
-He was called to active duty in 2007-2008.
-In 2002, he received the Judge Advocates Association's Outstanding Career Armed Services Attorney Award.
+Judge Maggs served in the U.S. Army Reserve, Judge Advocate General’s Corps, from 1990 to 2018, retiring in the rank of Colonel.
+Among other assignments, he was a military trial judge, a military appellate judge, and an instructor at the U.S. Military Academy.
+He is a graduate of the U.S. Army War College, the Joint and Combined Warfighting School, the Military Judge Course, the Command and General Staff Course, the Judge Advocate Officer Advanced and Basic Courses, the Air Assault School, and other military courses.
+He has received the Judge Advocates Association’s Outstanding Career Armed Services Attorney Award and the Major General William K. Suter Distinguished Judicial Service Award.

 Publications